bevyengine/bevy/CODE_OF_CONDUCT.md

 * Please keep unstructured critique to a minimum.
 If you have solid ideas you want to experiment with, make a fork and see how it works.
 * We will exclude you from interaction if you insult, demean or harass anyone.
 That is not welcome behavior.
 Please read our definition of [Harassment](#harassment).
 In particular, we don’t tolerate behavior that excludes people in socially marginalized groups.
 * Private harassment is also unacceptable.
 No matter who you are, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact the maintainers immediately.
 Whether you’re a regular contributor or a newcomer, we care about making this community a safe place for you and we’ve got your back.
+* Please do not try to present "reverse-ism" versions of the above violations that apply specifically to underrepresented groups.
+Examples of reverse-isms are "reverse racism", "reverse sexism", "heterophobia", and "cisphobia".
 * Do not make casual mention of slavery or indentured servitude and/or false comparisons of one's occupation or situation to slavery.
 Please consider using or asking about alternate terminology when referring to such metaphors in technology.
 * Likewise any spamming, trolling, flaming, baiting or other attention-stealing behavior is not welcome.